A Brief History of Family Gassman Appliance

 Wringing cloth through the wringers.

-This Speed Queen Automatic washer was passed down in the family and retired in 2015 when a new AWN432 replaced it.
+The Speed Queen Automatic washer (far right) was passed down in the family and retired in 2015 when a new AWN432 replaced it.